huiwang/codingame-scala-kit/README.md

 # F&Q
 1. How Bundler works?

     The Bundler reads a source file.
-Recursively, it replaces the import statements by source files found in this project
+Recursively, it replaces the import statements by source files found in this project.

+    By default, the Bundler scans the `Player.scala` file from `src` folder and assemble all dependant source codes in a uber `Player.scala` file under `target` folder.

 2. Can I reuse codes from third party?

-    No, the Bundler only scan source files included in the project.
+    No, the Bundler only scans source files included in the project.

-3. Is Java supported?

-    I didn't test it.
-If you are interested in Java or C++, I strongly recommend Manwe's [Competitive Programming](https://github.com/Manwe56/competitive-programming) tools.

 # Next steps